kenhkan/morrison/README.md

 ### Composite component specification

-If the component is a network, Morrison needs two things:
+If the component is a network, Vyzzi needs two things:

 1. What sub-components are used?
 2. Which ports of each sub-component are used and where are they attached to?